SlappyPenguin/Sweepmine.TM/README.md

 # Sweepmine.TM

-A fast Minesweeper AI with success rate on par with frontier research models.
+A fast Minesweeper algorithm with success rate on par with frontier research models.
 The solver abstracts the Minesweeper grid into a constraint satisfaction problem (CSP), while solving forced risk positions with probabilistic strategies.
 The solver also supports toroidal maps (wrap-around) and weighted mines.

 This project was originally intended as a problem for a contest setting (see [`statement.pdf`](statement.pdf)).